folio-org/mod-rmb-template/src/main/resources/archetype-resources/README.md

 src/main/resources/templates/schema.json
 ```

-Deploying the module in OKAPI should initialize the schema.
+Deploying the module in Okapi should initialize the schema.
 Nonetheless, for testing purposes, the following files have been included to build the DB schema from scratch:

 ```
 src/main/resources/create_tenant.sql